Contraz/demosys-py/docs/source/project.rst

 ^^^^^^^^^

 The ``manage.py`` script is an alternative entry point to ``demosys-admin``.
-Both can perform the same sub-commands.
-The main purpose of the ``demosys-admin`` command is to initially have an entry point to the sub-commands creating a project when we have not ``manage.py``.
+Both can perform the same commands.
+The main purpose of ``demosys-admin`` is to initially have an entry point to the commands creating a projects and effects when we don't have a ``manage.py`` yet.

 Management Commands
 ^^^^^^^^^^^^^^^^^^^